 So how do you reduce fear so that you’ll make fewer mistakes?
 For one, leave perfectionism at the door.
 Take deep breaths to calm your body down.
 And, when you step up to give your presentation, act as if you are confident and soon you will be.

 Another tip?
 Be passionate about your topic.
-There is something about talking about what really floats your boat that help alleviate anxiety … and makes for a more engaging presentation.
+There is something about talking about what really floats your boat that helps alleviate anxiety … and makes for a more engaging presentation.

 Does Speaking Make You Nervous?